 4) preterm birth

 Depro Provera is administered as a shot once every three months.
-The hormone progestin is injected into the woman’s body, which prevents egg maturation, resulting in suppression of ovulation.
+The hormone progestin is injected into the woman’s body, prevents egg maturation, and results in suppression of ovulation.
 The pregnancy rate is very low with this medication, only 1%.
-Some studies have shown that Depo Provera can inhibit a mother’s milk production if given 12-24 hours postpartum.
-(Medications and Mothers’ Milk, pg.
-638) The current recommendation is that oral progestins be administered after 6 weeks postpartum, when most mothers’ milk production is well established.
-Depro Provera is long acting (3 months) and if a mother and her health care provider conclude that the medication is interfering with her milk production, the only recourse is to wait for the remainder of the medication to leave her system, which will take up to 12 weeks.
-For that reason, it is important that mothers talk to their health care provider about using a method of birth control that is compatible with breastfeeding, especially during the first six weeks postpartum.
+Some studies have shown that Depo Provera can inhibit a mother’s milk production if given 12-24 hours postpartum (Hale 2010).
+The current recommendation is that oral progestins be administered after 6 weeks postpartum, when most mothers’ milk production is well-established.
+Depo Provera is long-acting (3 months), and if a mother and her health care provider conclude that the medication is interfering with her milk production, the only recourse is to wait for the remainder of the medication to leave her system, up to 12 weeks.
+For this reason, it is important that mothers talk to their health care providers about using a method of birth control that is compatible with breastfeeding, especially during the first six weeks postpartum.
 As with the Mirena IUD, some experts recommend that it may be beneficial to try a progestin-only birth control pill (also known as the “mini-pill”) for a couple of months before deciding on the longer-term form of birth control.
-It is much easier to discontinue a pill if it does interfere with milk production, than it would be to wait for the progestin from the Depo Provera shot to leave the mother’s sytem.
 If a mother finds she has a decrease in milk production after the injection, implementing breast compressions, frequent milk removal and standard breast milk increasing protocols can assist in improving milk production.
 Talk to your health care provider or lactation professional for more information.
 Note that because of the hormone used, the Depo Provera shot is thought to be less likely to interfere with established milk supply (after first 6 weeks and milk production is keeping up with baby’s demands) than some of the other hormonal birth control options.
 Interestingly, one study found that prolactin is actually increased in some mothers with the use of Depo Provera.

-Implanon is a progestin-only implant, that prevents pregnancy for up to 3 years.
+Implanon is a progestin-only implant that prevents pregnancy for up to 3 years.
 The Implant suppresses fertility by preventing ovulation and also by thickening the mucous layer in the cervix.
-Implanon is considered compatible with breastfeeding.
+Implanon is considered to be compatible with breastfeeding, but as with any hormonal birth control, caution should be the rule.
 “Progestin-only contraceptives are generally preferred as they produce fewer changes in milk production compared to estrogen-containing products.”
-(Medications and Mothers’ Milk, pg.
-391).
+(Hale 2010).
 The effectiveness of Implanon is high, with only 1% of users becoming pregnant per year.

 NuvaRing is a contraceptive ring that is inserted into the vagina and worn for 3 weeks, then removed for 1 week a month (to allow for menustration).
-It contains a mixture of two hormones; estrogen and progestin.
-These work together to suppress fertility by preventing ovulation and also by thickening the mucous layer in the cervix.
-Birth control that contains both progestin and estrogen has a high probability of affecting milk production.
-An expert on the topic of medications during lactation, Dr. Hale, says “Estrogen containing contraceptives may interfere with milk production by decreasing the quality and quantity of milk production.”
-(Medications and Mothers’ Milk, pg 390).
-Mothers should be aware of the impact combination hormonal contraceptives can have on milk production.
+It contains a mixture of two hormones, estrogen and progestin.
+They work together to suppress fertility by preventing ovulation and also by thickening the mucous layer in the cervix.
+Birth control that contains both progestin and estrogen has a higher probability of affecting milk production.
+An expert on the topic of medications during lactation, Thomas Hale, PhD, states, “Estrogen containing contraceptives may interfere with milk production by decreasing the quality and quantity of milk production.”
+(Hale 2010).
+Mothers should be aware of the effect combination hormonal contraceptives may have on milk production.
 NuvaRing is better than 99% effective if used perfectly.
 With typical use, the rate of pregnancy goes up to about 8%.
-These rates are similar to other forms of birth control that have less impact on a mother’s milk supply.
+These rates are similar to other forms of birth control that have a lower chance of affecting a mother’s milk supply.

-If you are interested in learning more about how the birth control pill prevents pregnancy, you can watch this documentary made by PBS: How the Pill Works .
+Women interested in learning more about how the birth control pill prevents pregnancy can watch this documentary made by PBS: How the Pill Works .

 The Morning After Pill (brand names Plan B and Next Choice) is an emergency contraceptive pill that can be taken up to 5 days after unprotected sex in order to prevent pregnancy.
 It is 89% effective when started within 72 hours.
 These pills contain Levonorgestrel, a synthetic form of progestin.
-Emergency contraceptives containing only progestin are compatible with breastfeeding according to Medications and Mothers’ Milk pgs 1159, 1160.
-The impact of emergency contraceptives on a mother’s milk production is supposed to be minimal in part because they are administered as a one time dose. *If you need to take emergency contraception, talk to your health care provider, IBCLC, and/or call the InfantRisk Center for information about compatibility with breastfeeding in your unique situation.
+Emergency contraceptives containing only progestin are compatible with breastfeeding according to Medications and Mothers’ Milk (2010).
+The effect of emergency contraceptives on a mother’s milk production is supposed to be minimal in part because they are administered as a one-time dose. *A woman who needs to take emergency contraception should talk to her health care provider, IBCLC, and/or the InfantRisk Center for information about compatibility with breastfeeding in her unique situation.

-The Negative Physiological Impact of Estrogen on Human Lactation
+The Negative Physiological Effect of Estrogen on Human Lactation

 In order to cover this topic thoroughly, we are offering greater detail in this particular section.
-For milk production to be sustained, levels of prolactin must be able to rise and fall with the stimulation of baby’s sucking.
-Prolactin is secreted by the anterior pituitary gland in the brain, and it stimulates the mammary glands to produce both lacalbumin and casein.
-Water is attracted by the heavy concentration of proteins and follows these two solutes, it combines into a solution, making what we commonly refer to as milk.
-Human Physiology 11th edition by Stuart Ira Fox 2009 pg.
-739 says that, “Prolactin is controlled by prolactin-inhibiting hormone (PIH), identified as dopamine.”
+For milk production to be sustained, levels of prolactin must be able to rise and fall with the stimulation of the baby’s sucking.
+Prolactin is secreted by the anterior pituitary gland in the brain, and it stimulates the mammary glands to produce both lactalbumin and casein.
+Water is attracted by the heavy concentration of proteins and sugars, and it combines into a solution, what we commonly refer to as milk.
+Fox (2009) says that, “Prolactin is controlled by prolactin-inhibiting hormone (PIH), identified as dopamine.”

-The secretion of PIH from the hypothalamus is governed by estrogen, this means higher levels of estrogen in the lactating mother suppresses her prolactin levels.
-Combination hormonal birth control methods elevate dopamine levels (PIH), which reduce a mother’s ability to produce adequate levels of prolactin.
+The secretion of PIH from the hypothalamus is governed by estrogen, so higher levels of estrogen in the lactating mother suppresses her prolactin levels.
+Combination hormonal birth control methods elevate dopamine levels (PIH) and reduce a mother’s ability to produce adequate levels of prolactin.
 The neuroendocrine reflex involved in lactation is achieved when a baby suckles.
-There are sensory endings on the nipple, which send pulsating messages to the hypothalamus and inhibit PIH.
-A mother would have to follow strict milk increasing protocol to work against the effects of artificial estrogen.
+There are sensory endings on the nipple which send pulsating messages to the hypothalamus and inhibit PIH.
+A mother would theoretically have to follow strict milk increasing protocol to work against the effects of artificial estrogen.
 The protocol would require very frequent milk removal in order to elevate prolactin levels.

-The basic message is that once you add estrogen into the milk making equation, you may encounter a downward spiral of prolactin levels and dwindling milk production.
-If a mother experiences milk production issues after beginning hormonal birth control, she should be encouraged to contact an IBCLC or other lactation specialist who can offer information that will assist the mother in discussing birth control methods with her health care provider.
-The lactation specialist can also help a mother find evidence-based material to support the choice to change medications, and create a care plan to help the mother increase her milk production and assure her baby gets enough milk while doing so.
+The basic message is that once estrogen is added into the milk-making equation, mothers may encounter a downward spiral of low prolactin and dwindling milk production.
+If a mother experiences milk production troubles after beginning hormonal birth control, she should be encouraged to contact an IBCLC or other lactation specialist who can offer information that will assist the mother in discussing birth control methods with her health care provider.
+The lactation specialist can also help her find evidence-based material to support the choice to change medications and create a care plan to help the mother increase her milk production and ensure her baby gets enough milk.

 References: